BestPrep/Docs/content/index.md

 ## Need Help?

-For questions or suggested updates, contact **Tovin Sannes-Venhuizen** or email `salesforce-support@bestprep.org`.
+For questions about this portal or to suggest edits, contact **Tovin Sannes-Venhuizen** or email `tsannes-venhuizen@bestprep.org`.

----

-> _BestPrep's mission is to connect students with business professionals.
-This system helps us do that reliably, at scale, and with heart._